ethanshapely/Prosperity-network/README.md

 - Livecharts.Geared

 # Simulation Tools Notes:
-A collection of C# class files designed and first created to model the proposed
+A collection of C# class files designed and first created to model the proposed network model

 'ProsperityNetwork' Namespace: